Includes data by region of domicile, programme type, age group, sector, gender and academic year for May to July 2022.

 Main points from the latest data

 - Having met the target for the previous Senedd term, the Welsh Government now has a new target to create 125,000 all-age apprenticeships over the course of the 2021-2026 Senedd term.
-This is assessed using a more rigorous measure, which takes account of early drop outs (within first 8 weeks) and transfers between apprenticeship records.
-In 2020/21 Q4, there were 3,860 of these apprenticeship starts.
+This is assessed using a more rigorous measure, which takes account of early dropouts (within first 8 weeks) and transfers between apprenticeship records.
+In 2021/22 Q4, there were 3,385 of these apprenticeship starts.
+In total there have been 22,085 of this type of apprenticeship starts since the start of the target in May 2021.

 Datasets and interactive tools